MaksimZinovev/my-digital-garden/src/site/notes/playwright/TAU Course Playwright with JavaScript by Ixchel Meza.md

 # TAU Course Playwright With JavaScript

-**The topics we will be covering are:**
+**The topics covered are:**

-* What is Playwright?
+- What is Playwright?

-* Installation and Setup
+- Installation and Setup

-* Interacting with elements
+- Interacting with elements

-* Element state
+- Element state

-* Managing a virtual keyboard
+- Managing a virtual keyboard

-* Interacting with mouse events
+- Interacting with mouse events

-* Taking screenshots
+- Taking screenshots

-* Recording videos
+- Recording videos

-* Visual testing
+- Visual testing

-* Playwright Command Line Interface (CLI)
+- Playwright Command Line Interface (CLI)

-* Page Object Model (POM) with Playwright
+- Page Object Model (POM) with Playwright

 ## [[playwright/Chapter 1.1 - About Playwright\|Chapter 1.1 - About Playwright]]

 ## [[playwright/Chapter 1.2 - Installing Playwright\|Chapter 1.2 - Installing Playwright]]